Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Texel RateThe GeForce RTX 3050 is quite a bit (about 376%) faster with regards to anisotropic filtering than the Radeon HD 6750. (explain)
+Texel RateThe GeForce RTX 3050 is quite a bit (approximately 376%) better at AF than the Radeon HD 6750. (explain)

-Pixel RateThe GeForce RTX 3050 will be quite a bit (about 328%) more effective at full screen anti-aliasing than the Radeon HD 6750, and also will be capable of handling higher screen resolutions without losing too much performance. (explain)
+Pixel RateThe GeForce RTX 3050 should be a lot (more or less 328%) more effective at anti-aliasing than the Radeon HD 6750, and should be capable of handling higher screen resolutions without slowing down too much. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison